UnquietCode/LogMachine/lm-via-logback/README.md

 ### lm-via-logback

-Log Machine implementation for Logback.
+Log Machine implementation for [Logback](http://logback.qos.ch).

+(Logback is the successor to Log4j, and can also be used with SLF4J.)